ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab04.md

 # Please visit Piazza for a one question survey

-At the top of every page on the wiki there is a link to Piazza.
+At the top of every page on the website there is a link to Piazza.
 Please visit that link, and log into Piazza.
 There is a  one question survey about laptops.
 Please answer the question, then log out, and have your peer partner login and take the survey.

 It will take less than five minutes, and it will help us plan for Friday's SPIS activities.